 Each year the Writing Studio conducts the competition for the Henrietta Hickman Morgan Memorial Award for first-year writers.
 Established by William Morgan in memory of his wife, the award goes to the first-year student who submits the best sample of original writing.
 The winning student’s name will appear in the commencement program.

 Submissions need not have been written for a “W” class or for any class.
 There are no restrictions as to length, type of writing, or subject matter (although all submissions must be in English).
 Students may submit papers written as class assignments, or they may write papers especially for this contest.
 Poems, short stories, critical essays, research papers, articles of opinion, or expository essays are all acceptable.
 A student may not, however, submit more than two entries.

 Each manuscript must be typed and double-spaced on paper of standard size.
 Each submission must have a title and must not contain the author’s name.
-Hard copies or electronic versions are acceptable, although both must be accompanied by a completed entry form.
+Hard copies or electronic versions are acceptable, although both must be accompanied by a Morgan Award entry form 2018.